shaochao13/daily_record/Android/ROS/ros_use.md

     ```
     $ roscore
     ```
+    注意：
+    ~~Only one roscore needs to be running~~
-    注意：If roscore does not initialize and sends a message about lack of permissions, probably the ~/.ros folder is owned by root, change recursively the ownership of that folder with:
+    If roscore does not initialize and sends a message about lack of permissions, probably the ~/.ros folder is owned by root, change recursively the ownership of that folder with:
     ```
     $ sudo chown -R <your_username> ~/.ros
     ```